theegolf/Q-Commerce-Analysis/readme.md

         <tr>
             <td style="vertical-align: top" rowspan=3>Weekly</td>
             <td style="vertical-align: top">
                 <li>Monday-Tuesday: Launch acquisition campaigns with the strongest performing assets from December testing on Monday to leverage peak ROI (123.82%) and lowest CPA ($71.35).
 Deploy SMS campaigns targeting premium users on Tuesday before the mid-week surge.
 Analyze Monday's performances and adjust strategies accordingly on Tuesday to capitalize on spillover engagement from Monday.
-Focus on proven Ahigh-performance assets during peak performance rather than testing new creative assets.
+Focus on proven high-performance assets during peak performance rather than testing new creative assets.
                 <li>Low CPA during January and February allows aggressive acquisition campaigns.
 Deploy the campaigns through app push notifications on Monday to enlarge the customer base for the entire year.
 Shift to maintain existing users' engagement in March, when performance declines and costs skyrocket.
             </td>
             <td style="vertical-align: top">